Best Fishing Rods Compared

 Refers to the minimum to maximum lure or hook weight the rod is designed for.
 The rod will handle substantially heavier lure weight but this will effect the action.

 The power of a rod is not a specific measurable value and more a guide issued by the manufacturer of the rod.
 The power classification range from; ultralight, light, medium light, medium, medium heavy, heavy and ultra heavy.
 The power is really an indication of the type of fishing you intend to do with the rod, what size of fish you are aiming to catch.
 For example, an Ultralight rod is suitable for catching smaller fish and situations where the rods responsiveness is important, opposed to ultra heavy rods are used for surf fishing and heavy fish.
-In theory, you can catch a fish with any rod, but using a heavy powered rod to catch a small fish, would work but you would not feel much of the fight, and a light powered rod catching a heavy fish would need exceptional rod skills and would usually end in broken line or tackle.
+In theory, you can catch a fish with any rod, but using a heavy powered rod to catch a small fish, would work but you would not feel much of the fight, and a light powered rod catching a heavy fish would need exceptional rod skills and would usually end in broken line or fishing kit.
 The best way to view the power value stated on rods is to take into account the purpose the manufacturer states for the rod, and what they state the rod is best suited for.

 An action is often confused with the amount of bend the rod has and where on the rod the bend is, tip, middle to tip or whole rod, but this is not correct.
 The Action of a rod is the speed in which the rod returns to its natural or starting position.
 It is also often assumed that the action is related to reeling in the fish, reeling and landing the fish is more about technique, a fast action rod will give you sensitivity and enable a softer hook set.
 The action is important for casting, but only when in conjunction with line weight and lure weight.
 A fast action rod will bend and return to its starting point or natural point very quickly.
-The casting weight and line weight must be within the weights stated for the rod, then when casting the cast weight will cause the rod to bend during the cast, this bend then flexes back to its natural position helping to flick the tackle and weights a greater distance, with a slow action rod the rod returns to its natural position slower, and most of the casting power is from the length of the rod and the technique of the cast.
+The casting weight and line weight must be within the weights stated for the rod, then when casting the cast weight will cause the rod to bend during the cast, this bend then flexes back to its natural position helping to flick the stick and weights a greater distance, with a slow action rod the rod returns to its natural position slower, and most of the casting power is from the length of the rod and the technique of the cast.
 However, if you load a rod with more weight than it is designed for you will reduce the actions of the rod.
 The action as the power value is a value that is decided by the manufacturer, I might feel that a rod has a fast action, but someone else will think it is a medium action.

 A Few More Things To Think About